Travels with Ringo

 When Ringo finally landed in France, he was happy to see his friend, Doc waiting for him at the airport.
 Ringo was happy, thirsty, tired, and a little freaked out.

 First, Ringo got some water (but he was careful not to drink too much because he didn’t want to get sick during the taxi-cab ride into Paris).
 Then Ringo and Doc went for a run in the grass just outside Charles de Gaulle Airport.
 That was fun!
-It just felt so good to be together again.
+It good to be together again.

 Everything smells different in France.
 Even the air.
 Ringo noticed it right away.